 She has expertise in cross-cultural issues and in parenting adopted children from different backgrounds.
 Helping children become more connected with their families and heal from past traumas is an important part of Susan’s work.
 Helping people of all ages with anxiety and anxiety related problems is also one of Susan’s strong interests.
 Susan is known for her ability to connect with kids in a way that invites engagement.

-Susan received a Master of Mental Health Counseling from the University of Massachusetts in May 2016, and holds a Master of International Affairs with a concentration in public health from Columbia University, as well as a bachelor degree in Psychology from Rutgers University.
+Susan received a Master of Mental Health Counseling from the University of Massachusetts, and holds a Master of International Affairs with a concentration in Public Health from Columbia University, as well as a bachelor degree in Psychology from Rutgers University.

 She has a Certificate in Adoption Studies from Rutgers University, and has additional training in Theraplay, Dyadic Developmental Psychotherapy (DDP), and Emotionally Focused Therapy for Couples (EFT).